 - Rigatoni is a staple for heartier sauces and meats.
 You’ll frequently find this noodle in southern Italian dishes.

-- Farfalle, also known as bowtie pasta, is great in creamy dishes, cold salads and hot soups.
+- Farfalle, also known as bowtie pasta, is excellent in creamy dishes, cold salads, and hot soups.

-- Fettuccine is usually found smothered in alfredo sauce with shrimp or scallops, but it is hearty enough to handle heavier meat sauces like Bolognese.
+- Fettuccine is usually found smothered in alfredo sauce with shrimp or scallops.
+However, it is hearty enough to handle heavier meat sauces like Bolognese.

-- Linguini is a relative to fettuccine and paired commonly with seafood and clam sauce.
-Like it’s cousin, it can also take on the heavier meats and powerful tomato-based sauces.
+- Linguini is a relative to fettuccine and is commonly paired with seafood and clam sauce.
+It can also take on heavier meats and robust tomato-based sauces like its cousin.

-There are so many types of noodles, and even more when you consider the Asian varieties.
-To keep your pasta dish balanced and nutritious, opt for extra virgin olive oil over butter, select leaner cuts of meat, use cheese moderately and more as a garnish than focal point and toss in nutrient-dense vegetables.
+There are so many types of noodles, and even more when considering the Asian varieties.
+To keep your pasta dish balanced and nutritious, opt for extra virgin olive oil over butter and select leaner cuts of meat.
+Use cheese moderately and more as a garnish than a focal point, and toss in nutrient-dense vegetables.

-There’s no need to grit your teeth through the bitterness this coming season.
-With these classics dishes, you’ll stay warm and energized in the chilly weather.
-Just be sure to keep your meals balanced and full of plant-based nutrients so that you stay healthy and strong all year round.
+No need to grit your teeth through the bitterness this coming season.
+With these classic dishes, you’ll stay warm and energized in the chilly weather.
+Just be sure to keep your meals balanced and full of plant-based nutrients to remain healthy and strong all year round.

 Rick Kaselj, MS